-The Sarazen Bridge at Augusta National - Golf Monthly
+The Sarazen Bridge At Augusta National - Golf Monthly

 The bridge was dedicated to Gene Sarazen for his magical second shot on the 15th in 1935 and was the first bridge at Augusta to be dedicated to a player

-The Sarazen Bridge at Augusta National
+The Sarazen Bridge At Augusta National

-The Sarazen Bridge at August National Golf Club commemorates the ‘shot that was heard around the world’.
+The Sarazen Bridge will be seen at the Masters at Augusta National Golf Club and commemorates the ‘shot that was heard around the world’.

 The Bridge crosses the pond in front of the 15th green at Augusta.